 The Company has also continued with preliminary surveying and groundwork, and collecting of surface soil samples, on its Evelyn property.
 A total of 703 surface soil samples were collected in two campaigns.
 Processing of surface soil samples and lab assay work was also competed, and details are available on the Company's website as well as SEDAR.

-The Company acquired the Pilar and Sun properties in August 2017 and has commenced preliminary work on the Pilar property.
+The Company acquired the Pilar and Sun properties in August 2017 and has completed a phase 1 drilling program on the Pilar property.
+Results of the drilling program are available on SEDAR.